Manics play 'Wireless' Biggest Weekend set

 The only major difference was that he didn't share Wire's penchant for cross-dressing.

-"We tried to get him into a leopard skin miniskirt but that wasn't happening," said Bradfield.
-"He is a great bass player though."
+"We tried to get him into a leopard skin skirt but it wasn't happening," joked Bradfield.
+"Though he's got great calves and he's a great bass player."

 The Manics were followed on stage by US star Beck, who played an energetic, crowd-pleasing set that mixed his own hits with covers like Prince's Raspberry Beret, Talking Heads' Once In A Lifetime and Chic's Good Times.